STEM4ukraine/STEM4ukraine-Clown-Blinky-Analog/README.md

 This is also an ideal project for russian schools unable to source the microcontrollers used in other STEM projects due to international sanctions and/or the lack of stolen washing machines.

-This project comes in two versions:
+This project comes with two sets of gerbers for the two PCB versions:

 - a simpler, always on LED version; for use as a night light perhaps?
-- a multivibrator version where the LEDs illumination alternates
+- a multivibrator version where the LED illumination alternates

+Hardware hacking option for bonus points:

+- the multivibrator PCB can be modified to be a night light, if R2, R3, C1, C2, Q1, Q2 are omitted, the transistor pads are commoned together, and R1, R4 are changed to 220R:

 The front of the PCB: